mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 The Denon MC7000 is a professional DJ controller which has got 4-channel capability and dual USB connections.
 These two USB audio interfaces enable two DJs to play together.
 This controller includes Denon’s high build quality and superior 24-bit audio reproduction, makes this suited to both mobile and club DJs.

-The dual 6" platters have a touch-capacitive design with rotational LED displays.
-The MC7000 has exclusive and dedicated Key Matching and Changing controls that deliver an unprecedented ability to instantly and harmonically match musical keys.
-The unit’s comprehensive, multi-input mixer also provides access to line/phono inputs from both authentic analogue (vinyl) and digital sources.

--  4-channel DJ controller with digital mixer
--  Dual USB audio interfaces - connect 2 computers at once
--  16 velocity-sensitive performance pads
--  New dedicated key-matching and changing controls
--  Solid 6-inch touch-capacitive platters with tracking LED
--  2 mic inputs with dedicated controls
--  XLR Booth and Master connections

 -  `Denon MC7000 Mapping thread <https://mixxx.discourse.group/t/denon-mc7000-mapping/18235>`__
 -  `Manufacturer’s product page <https://www.denondj.com/professional-dj-controller-for-serato-mc7000xus>`__
 -  `User Guide <http://cdn.inmusicbrands.com/denondj/MC7000/MC7000-UserGuide-v1.1.pdf>`__